Vegan Staple Foods: Must-Have Ingredients for a Balanced Plant-Based Diet

 7. Vegetables

-• Leafy green vegetables (kale, collard greens, spinach, cabbage, beet greens, Swiss chard, watercress, all types of lettuce, etc.)
+• Leafy greens (kale, collard greens, spinach, cabbage, beet greens, Swiss chard, watercress, all types of lettuce, etc.)

 • Cruciferous vegetables (broccoli, cauliflower, Brussels sprouts, radish, etc.)